Jacksonville Brain Injury Attorneys

 What is the Outcome of Severe Head Trauma?

 Over half of the patient’s suffering from severe head trauma will require surgery to deal with the ruptured vessels or swollen brain tissue.
-Impairments from the TBI depend on where the injury has occurred, the age of the person, the condition, and overall health, and the level of damage.
+Impairments from the brain injury depend on where the injury has occurred, the age of the person, the condition, and overall health, and the level of damage.
 Other disabilities include cognitive problems, loss of a person’s sensory abilities, behavioral issues and lack of communication.
 Severe injuries could result in an individual in a vegetative state for long periods of time.

 Recovery Period from a Brain Injury

-Recovery from a TBI-related injury depends on the person and the type of brain injury that they’ve sustained.
+Recovery from a brain injury depends on the person and the type of injury that they’ve sustained.
 It can take as little as one month and up to several years after the trauma has taken place.
 The shorter the amount of time a patient was in a coma, the better the outcome.
 The same can be said for the patient’s experience with amnesia.
 People over 59 and under the age of two can have the worst recovery prediction because of their age.

 People who experience a brain injury may not show signs or symptoms immediately, so they and others may conclude that they were not injured.
 It is therefore crucial for injured people and their loved ones to know what to look for when there has been an injury involving the head.

-Traumatic Brain Injury Statistics from the CDC
+Brain Injury Statistics from the CDC

 - Brain injuries are most often the result of car accidents, physical violence or accidental falls.